1. Exploration and raw materials resource assessment

-Mining activities forms the initial part of the raw material value-chain.
+Mining activities form the initial part of the raw material value-chain.
 Mining in Europe needs greater support in order to secure and sustain this vital part of the value chain.
-The industry is facing surmounting challenges today, such as, deeper mining, social licence to operate, access to land, higher production rates, but at a lower cost and more challenging environments, both underground and on surface.
+The industry is facing surmounting challenges today, such as deeper mining, social licence to operate, access to land, higher production rates, but at a lower cost and more challenging environments, both underground and on surface.
 At the same time, the industry needs access to a new highly skilled generation of entrepreneurial mining professionals and a better wider-society understanding and acceptance of the whole industry.

 To meet these challenges, new innovative mining technologies, research and education are required through bridging of business, research and education, to enable a sustainable, efficient and successful mining industry now and in the future.

 Europe is the birthplace of modern exploration technologies and mining.
 Through its vision ‘To develop raw materials into a major strength for Europe’, EIT RawMaterials aims to build up Europe’s mineral extraction industry, providing opportunities through the development of innovative, smart and efficient technologies, specialist higher education with an added focus on entrepreneurship, and integration of the entire raw material value chain.

 3. Increased resource efficiency in mineral and metallurgical processes

 Processing of primary and secondary resources is a vital link in the raw materials value chain.
 Improving, innovating and rethinking the processes and technologies involved can open up new business opportunities which are more efficient and have less of an environmental impact.
 New processes and technologies in processing can potentially reshape the idea of what a resource is and secure supplies of raw materials for the future.